double16/fabric/patterns/create_persona/system.md

 - Output only using valid Markdown.

+- Never, ever use bold or italic formatting in the Markdown (no asterisks).

 - Output each datum in a bulleted list.

 - Prefer nested bulleted lists.

-- Do not use bold or italic formatting in the Markdown (no asterisks).

 - Do not complain about anything, just do what you're told.